Principal Legal Framework

 The most significant restrictions for banks are the prohibition on acting as underwriters in public offerings of securities and the prohibition on issuing insurance policies.

-The process of authorisation is carried out with the Commission and takes between nine and 12 months.
+The process of authorisation is carried out with the Commission and might take between 12 and 18 months.
 Operations usually commence within 18–24 months after the project has started.
 The authorisation process involves the following stages:

 Thereafter, the bank has 90 days to approve the executed deed of its incorporation.
 Within 180 days of the approval of the deed of incorporation, the bank requests the Commission to authorise its commencement of operations.
 Such authorisation involves officers from the financial authorities visiting the bank to test its operations.

-At this stage, the applicants must pay the Commission a fee of approximately USD39,500 for the issuance of the bank authorisation and a fee of approximately USD125,000 for the authorisation to commence operations.
+At this stage, the applicants must pay the Commission a fee of approximately USD42,500 for the issuance of the bank authorisation and a fee of approximately USD136,000 for the authorisation to commence operations.

 After receiving the authorisation to commence operations, the bank may start doing business with the public.